Seaton Village

 Seaton Village: Annex-adjacent value with family streets

-Seaton Village is one of central Toronto’s best value-for-location pockets, sitting beside the Annex and Christie Pits.
+Seaton Village is one of central Toronto’s best value-for-location pockets, offering Annex-adjacent living with strong family streets, subway access, and long-term demand.

 81